hyperdriveguy/OpenGospel/README.md

 The goal of this project is to bring an open source and redistributable set of scriptures that works on Unix-like systems.

 ### What Operating Systems will it work on?
 In theory, anything that works with Python and GTK.
+(Possibly including Windows, but that is not the goal of this project.)
-(Including Windows) Only tested on Linux (Ubuntu Mate 16.04).
+Only tested on Linux (Ubuntu Mate 16.04).

 ### How does OpenGospel work?